onethawt/idaplugins-list/README.md

 * [Pomidor](https://github.com/iphelix/ida-pomidor): IDA Pomidor is a plugin for Hex-Ray's IDA Pro disassembler that will help you retain concentration and productivity during long reversing sessions.

+* [Ponce](https://github.com/illera88/Ponce): Taint analysis and symbolic execution over binaries in an easy and intuitive fashion.

 * [Qualcomm Loader](https://github.com/daxgr/qcom-mbn-ida-loader): IDA loader plugin for Qualcomm Bootloader Stages

 * [qb-sync](https://github.com/quarkslab/qb-sync): qb-sync is an open source tool to add some helpful glue between IDA Pro and Windbg.
 Its core feature is to dynamically synchronize IDA's graph windows with Windbg's position.